samuelrojolopez/ml_technical_challenge/README.md

 #### Airflow Connections

-The airflow scheduler needs to implement the connections with the spark and hive containers, this have to be done manually due issues with the airflow CLI.
+The airflow scheduler needs to implement the connections with the spark and hive containers, this has to be done manually due issues with the airflow CLI.

 ##### Hive connection